Aladdin-Elshamy/El-Academia/README.md

 - **Responsive Design**: The layout adjusts smoothly across different screen sizes and devices.
 - **Modern UI**: Clean and intuitive user interface with a focus on typography and spacing.
-- **Accessibility**: The design is built with accessibility best practices in mind.
 - **Performance Optimized**: Efficiently optimized for fast loading times.

 ## Technologies Used